Aviation Innovation, Reform, and Reauthorization Act

 The Aviation Innovation, Reform, and Reauthorization (AIRR) Act (H.R.
 4441) was a bill introduced on February 3, 2016, in the 114th Congress (2015-2016) by Congressman Bill Shuster (R-PA) and Frank LoBiondo (R-NJ).
 Among other things, the bill would have privatized the American air traffic control (ATC) system.
 The bill would also have reauthorized the Federal Aviation Administration (FAA) through 2019.

 The bill passed the House House Transportation and Infrastructure Committee but died before reaching a full House floor vote.

 Because bills do not carry over into the next Congress, Shuster reintroduced an updated version of the bill in the 115th Congress on June 22, 2017.
 The subsequent bill is H.R.
 2997, the 21st Century Aviation Innovation, Reform, and Reauthorization (AIRR) Act. his bill also has never reached a floor vote.

 In the spring of 2016, the Senate passed and the President signed into law a separate piece of legislation which was a short term reauthorization of the FAA.
 This reauthorization expires in September 2017.
 In 2017, House and Senate Transportation Committees began to hold hearings on the status of the airline sector (such as infrastructure and safety) in pursuit of a multi-year authorization.
 A priority for long-term authorization from House Transportation and Infrastructure Committee Chairman Shuster is the privatization of air traffic controllers.
 In the short-term reauthorization passed in 2016, the privatization component—a major component of Shuster's H.R.
 4441—was not included.

 Background

 In the United States, the aviation industry helps drive the national economy.
-The industry employee millions of people and accounts for over 5% of GDP.
+The industry employs millions of people and accounts for over 5% of GDP.
 The American aviation system is the busiest in the world and continues growing.
 With the size and scope of the American aviation system, the air traffic control system "still utilizes World War II-era radar technology.”
 According to the House Transportation Committee, “We have an antiquated, inefficient air traffic control system.
 Bureaucracy hinders our manufacturers’ ability to compete and threatens to drive jobs in new technologies – like drones – overseas.
 And Americans are growing weary of delays and hassles associated with flying.”